- Visitors & Friends

 - Where can I find out about the University's coat of arms?

-The University Archives website
+The University Archives website has a full explanation of the University arms.

 - What does the University's motto "Dominus Illuminatio Mea " mean?